-Anytime you consider making a big life change or embarking on a new adventure, there’s at least one issue you’ll always have to contend with – money.
+Anytime you consider making a big life change, there’s at least one issue you’ll always have to contend with – money.

 Two Key Money Habits

 Are you itching to switch careers?
 Want to take a year off to travel the world?
-Are you contemplating launching a new business?
+Are you thinking about launching a new business?

 All of these things mean taking on some risk in your life.
 There may be great potential for rewards when you make big leaps like this, but you’re just as likely to face failures, mistakes, and setbacks, too.